beancount/docs/docs/beancount_v3.md

 These two lists of directives are really quite distinct in purpose, though they share many common data structures, and for the most part, the first list appears mostly in the parser module.
 There have been cases where it was confusing, even to me, which of the lists I was manipulating.
 Part of the reason is due to how I'm using mostly the same Python data structures for both, that allow me to bend the rules on typing.

 Perhaps more importantly is that because plugins run after booking and interpolation, and are required to put out fully interpolated and booked transactions, a plugin that wants to extend transactions that would run as invalid in the input syntax is difficult.
-See [<span class="underline">\#541</span>](https://github.com/beancount/beancount/issues/541) for an example.
+See [<u>\#541</u>](https://github.com/beancount/beancount/issues/541) for an example.

 The next iteration will see both the intermediate parser production and final resolved list of directives implemented as protocol buffer messages, with strictly distinct data types.
 This will replace `beancount.core.data`.
 The distinction between these two streams will be made very clear, and I will try to hide the former as much as possible.
 The goal is to avoid plugin writers to ever even see the intermediate list.
 It should become a hidden detail of the implementation of the core.